 How can I speak at a Council Meeting?

-A member of the public who wishes to address Council in relation to a report before Council for discussion is required to complete the Public Forum / items for discussion form (PDF, 44.5 KB)
+A member of the public who wishes to address Council in relation to a report before Council for discussion is required to complete the Request to Address Council form (PDF, 84.15 KB)

-The form must be received by Council by 4pm on the day of the Council meeting.
-They will be allocated five minutes to speak on the item.
+This form must be received by Council by 2pm on the day of the Council meeting.
+They will be allocated 3 minutes to speak on the item.

 Any member of the community can put questions on any Council related topic to Council during the public forum section of the meeting.

-The Public Forum / items for discussion form (PDF, 44.5 KB) should be used when submitting a Public Forum Question.
+The Request to Address Council form (PDF, 84.15 KB) should be used when submitting a Public Forum Question.

 The public forum operates under the following provisions: